5 Tips for Moving To San Diego on a Budget

 The average rent in San Diego is $2,400 if you want to live alone.

-You can also find private rooms or entire apartments for rent monthly on Airbnb.
+You can also find private rooms or entire apartments for rent monthly on Airbnb or Vrbo.
 Airbnb is a great option to test out a variety of local neighborhoods and cultures before settling down in one area.
 You have the flexibility of renting a place for a few nights up to a few months.
+This is a great way to test out different neighborhoods when you are new to the city.

 Tips To Live Cheaply in San Diego